You select a material with a client. Six months later, at tender: discontinued.

 The Architecture Years

 Master's from Melbourne.
 Studied at TU Delft.
-Five years designing buildings in Rotterdam and Melbourne.
+Five years designing buildings across Rotterdam and Melbourne—two harbour cities that get design.

 Lost 10 days once when a spec'd material got discontinued.
 Sample vanished.
 No supplier contact.
 That happened more than once.